 “What rage-inducing sights did you guys see today?
 Don’t you just hate seeing these things when you go out?
 It just makes you want to quit life.”

-These comments belie a number of racist presumptions, namely that “white girls” occupy a privileged space into which the encroachment of “lesser, undeserving” men of color should “induce rage.”
+These comments belie a number of particularly racist presumptions, namely that “white girls” occupy a privileged space into which the encroachment of “lesser, undeserving” men of color should “induce rage” in white men.
 Rodger’s idealization and objectification of white women also makes their rejection a noteworthy source of ire.